 In Argentina, where grilled beef (“asado”) is an art form, chimichurri is an essential condiment—meats, like this Grilled Tri-Tip, are never served without it.
 Here, it’s a bright-green, pesto-like sauce containing herbs, garlic, and tangy vinegar (note that, while fresh oregano adds an earthy punch, dried is an acceptable substitute).
 If you can, make the chimichurri a day before serving to give the flavors time to meld.
+And some more chimichurri recipe variations that incorporate other herbs.

 This recipe was featured as part of our Argentine Grilling menu.